-Ay 199 ab.
+Ay 199.
 Special Topics in Astronomy and Astrophysics.
-9 units (3-0-6); second, third terms.
-Terms may be taken independently.
-Open to graduate and upper-division undergraduate students in all options.
-The topic for this year will be practical computational science methods that are useful in disciplines dealing with large and/or complex data sets.
-The course will cover scientific databases and archives; data mining and exploration; data visualization techniques; practical techniques for physical modeling, including numerical and stochastic models; data sharing over networks, Web services, computational and data grids; design and understanding of scientific computational systems and experiments, and good software practices.
-This course is the same as Bi 199 ab.
-Instructors: Djorgovski, Kennedy, CACR staff.
+9 units (3-0-6); first term.
+Open to graduate and upper-division undergraduate students in astrophysics and related fields.
+The topic for this year will be methods of computational science, covering the following subjects: scientific databases and archives, data mining, scientific visualization, principles of physical numerical modeling, design and understanding of scientific computational systems and experiments, networks, Web services, computational and data grids.
+Instructor: Djorgovski.